Want to know how to persuade people online and get what you want?

 3. Get people to agree with you first

-If you want people to buy into your message, start with something they can agree with.
+If you want to persuade people to buy into your message, start with something they can agree with.

 In a research study by Jing Xu and Robert Wyerestablished, there were lingering effects of messages people agree with.
 In one of the tests, participants listen to a speech by John McCain or one by Barack Obama and then watch a TV ad for Toyota.